AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Previously, we discussed
-:ref:`full coverage rules <Adv_Ada_Full_Coverage_Rules>`.
-We can also use them
+:ref:`full coverage rules for aggregates <Adv_Ada_Full_Coverage_Rules_Aggregates>`.
-for limited types.
-Suppose we have the following limited type:
+We can also use them for limited types.
+Suppose we have the following limited
+type:

 .. code:: ada no_button project=Courses.Advanced_Ada.Limited_Types.Full_Coverage_Rules_Limited